-- Percent low-income
+- o Percent low-income

 - Percent minority

 - Less than High School education

-- o Linguistic Isolation
+- Linguistic Isolation

-- Individuals under age 5
+- o Individuals under age 5

-- o Individuals over age 65
+- Individuals over age 65

 These indicators provide a guidance on which EJ target populations should be involved in the transportation decision-making process and who may be impacted by the expenditure of federal transportation funds.
 CORE MPO's EJ analysis and Title VI Plan overlap with these indicators but have some differences.